So, you should know that were were not troublemakers.

 Well, we were involved in trouble from time to time, but not in the sense that we ever set out to hurt anyone.
 Well, obviously other than ourselves.
 Well, and of course, willing accomplices.
 But we did enjoy from time to time making the lives of others just a little more surreal.
 Weather intentionally, or as an effect of our regular comings and goings.
 Sometimes people just happened into our path, and were swept up in the madness.
 I remember at one of our street sales, while we were trying to raise enough to pay the rent, Dave was trying to buy things from people passing by.

 "But look at 'em, I could could turn those around for double what ever we pay for them"

 "Dave, We need rent, we don't need thier shoes"

 (to the passerby) "Common, how much for your shoes?"

 Klutch chimes in: "How about a dance?
 How much would you pay to cut a rug with this handsome gent?"

 Sometimes I wonder.
-Did someone buy that house, and while cleaning out the storage area say,
+Did someone buy that house, and if so, did they happen upon our old storage area...

 "What the hell is all this crap?
 Whats with all these wine bags? ...
 Hey, bet I could get a couple bucks for those shoes..."